nazunalika/linux-guide-and-hints/docs/el/freeipa.md

 the IPA servers or on a separate server entirely and set IPA to forward requests appropriately.

+To set this up, you will need to install the `ipa-server-encrypted-dns` package.

 It is recommended to read the [encrypted dns design page](https://freeipa.readthedocs.io/en/latest/designs/edns.html) from the freeipa developers.